 Build a support network

 One way you can make yourself feel better is to talk about your experiences with someone you trust.
-You have already spoken with an attorney, but at this point, it can be good to talk to a friend or close family member.
+You have already spoken with an attorney, but at this point, it can be good to talk to a friend or close law member.
 You should never feel as though these conversations are a burden to the other person.
 To the contrary, this person will feel relieved to know how you have done since the filing.

 Understand bankruptcy is for the best